ᐅ Menopause (HRT) Initiation Service

 Can I take supplements/herbal remedies alongside my treatment?
 If so, what is recommended?

-You should always discuss supplements with your clinician before starting them, particularly if you take other medicines or have a history of hormone-sensitive conditions.
-Evidence-based HRT remains the most effective treatment for menopause symptoms.
+You should always discuss any supplements with your clinician before starting them, especially if you take other medications or have a history of breast cancer, blood clots, or liver disease.

 How soon will my symptoms improve after starting my treatment?